-B. Regular meetings.
+C. Regular meetings.
 Regular meetings are Council meetings that are scheduled on the approved annual Council calendar.
 The Chair may reschedule a regular meeting for a different date or place within the same month.
-However, if allowed by State law or in the event of a County, State, or Federal emergency or significant health crisis or pandemic, the Council may conduct meetings via video conferencing.
+The Chair must allow for the receipt of reports from Councilmembers who have attended informational meetings or presentations permitted by Section 92-2.5(e), Hawaii Revised Statutes ("HRS").

-C. Special meetings.
+\underline{D} .
+Special meetings.
 Special meetings may be called at any time by Council resolution or by the Chair.

-D. Emergency meetings.
-Emergency meetings shall be governed by Subsection 4-2.6 of the Charter and Section 92-8, Hawaii Revised Statutes ("HRS").
-An emergency meeting may be held by telephone conference or videoconference in the event of public calamity, if the Chair finds such means are prudent.
+E. Emergency meetings.
+Emergency meetings may be held by telephone conference or interactive conference technology in accordance with [shall be governed by] Subsection 4-2.6 of the Charter and Section 92-8, HRS.
+[Hawaii Revised Statutes ("HRS").
+An emergency meeting may be held by telephone conference or videoconference in the event of public calamity, if the Chair finds such means are prudent.]

 E. At least two Council meetings per month.
 Section 3-5.2 of the Charter states, in part: "The council shall meet regularly at least twice in every month at such times and places as the council may prescribe by rule."
-For the purpose of compliance with the Charter's requirement of at least two Council meetings per month, the following shall be counted as a Council meeting: the organizational meeting convened pursuant to Subsection A of this rule, any regular meeting convened pursuant to Subsection C of this rule, and any emergency meeting convened pursuant to Subsection D of this rule.
+For the purpose of compliance with the Charter's requirement of at least two Council meetings per month, the following shall be counted as a Council meeting: the organizational meeting convened pursuant to Subsection A of this rule, any regular meeting convened pursuant to Subsection B of this rule, and any emergency meeting convened pursuant to Subsection D of this rule.

 F. Public hearings.
-The Chair shall schedule a public hearing for the Council when required by law or when deemed advisable.
-A public hearing is for the purpose of receiving testimony on one or more bills and resolutions.
-No voting shall occur unless necessary for the orderly conduct of the public hearing.
+The Chair [shall] must schedule a public hearing for the Council when required by law, requested by three or more Councilmembers, or deemed advisable[.] by the Council.
+A public hearing is a formal meeting held in accordance with the HRS, the Charter, or the Maui County Code ("MCC" or "Code")) for the express purpose of receiving testimony on one or more bills and resolutions.
+[No voting shall occur] Voting is prohibited at a public hearing, unless necessary for the orderly conduct of the public hearing.
+Councilmembers must reserve their opinions, questions, and arguments for the appropriate Council or committee meeting.